JohnReeves/bcs-ciphers/colour.md

 }
 ```

-There are more options you can use to make the form exactly as you like it.
+`Pro-Tip` Experiment with other options you can use to make the form exactly as you like it.

-## 3. Tremendous Textboxes
+## Task 2.
+Tremendous Textboxes

-use the CSS below to choose the font for the labels and line up the text with the boxes.
+Choose the label fonts and line up the text with the boxes using the CSS below:

 ```css
 label {